PietroLiuzzo/makepdf/README.md

 for the project  Beta maṣāḥǝft: Manuscripts of Ethiopia and Eritrea (Schriftkultur des christlichen Äthiopiens und Eritreas: eine multimediale Forschungsumgebung)

 This package will be updated to include a schema to check several of the rules of style but it does not yet do so.

-This package is based on requirements and feedback from publication projects by Dorothea Reule, Denis Nosnitsin and Pietro Liuzzo and was intended initially for a new publication project by Mersha Alehegne.
-It has been generalized and made a bit more flexible and usable without a browser and only on a local machine to meet the requirements of other projects at the HLCEES.
-This means it is simpler than previous projects, but tries to deal with more options and allow more settings, so that people can have a start playing around and figuring out their requirements.

 ## Setup
 You need [OxygenXML Editor](http://www.oxygenxml.com/) to run this package.
 The package relies